Can I share with you how praying to God in anger was one of the best moments of my life?

 1. When we pray by ourselves, we can acknowledge our doubts, fears, and disappointment to God.

-At first, this can feel disrespectful or ungrateful, and that we lack faith in his goodness.
+At first, this can feel disrespectful or ungrateful, and we lack faith in his goodness.

-2. When we pray with others, we can model that same honesty.
+2. We can model that same honesty when we pray with others.
 We can be open in expressing our concerns with God.
 We can share our frustrations, as well as our praise.

 What are the benefits of being honest with ourselves and others when we pray?

 - Being honest with others when we pray will model vulnerability without fear of condemnation.
-When we remove our masks, we encourage others to join us in being authentic.
+When we remove our masks, we encourage others to join us in authenticity.
 Authenticity builds trust in our relationships with each other.

-In this challenging season of social distancing and economic hardship, it is easy to feel angry with God.
-I believe that God hears an honest prayer, even those offered in anger.
+It is easy to feel angry with God in this challenging social distancing and economic hardship season.
+Yet, I believe God hears honest prayers, even those offered in anger.